Valentine-Biais/Final-Project-Crypto/README.md

-    def checkBalance(df, accountNumber, amount) # check balance of the sender account number def checkId(df, email, password) # user has input the correct identification def checkSender(user, accountSender) # user has the right to transfer the money out of the account of the sender def updateDataset(df, a, to, amount) # update the database to check that everything works correctly.
+    def checkBalance(df, accountNumber, amount) # check balance of the sender account number def checkId(df, email, password) # user has input the correct identification def checkSender(user, accountSender) # user has the right to transfer the money def updateDataset(df, a, to, amount) # update the database to check that everything works correctly.